elycruz/esnext-composition-operator-proposal/README.md

 a(b(c(d()))) === a <| b <| c <| d
 ```

-This proposal proposes keeping with javascript's (and many a language's) accepted "right-to-left" function composition format.
+This proposal proposes keeping with javascript's (and many -a- "language"'s) accepted "right-to-left" function composition format.

 ## Advantages
 Some advantages with continuing to do function composition in the
 same order (direction) that javascript already performs them (even when adding a new operator) are:
-1. No need to mix and match the order in which function composition occurs/is-defined (in code) (it happens in one direction already unless explicitly defined by user (via `reverse`, `reduce` or other already existing functionality found in the language).
+1. No need to mix and match the order in which function composition occurs/is-defined (in code) (it happens in one direction already unless explicitly defined by user (via `reverse`, `reduce` or other already existing language constructs)
 2. Problems that were already solved with composing functions in the 'right-to-left' direction don't need to be solved again and problems arising from switching directions are never born.
 3. We get to inherit the wealth of knowledge from other programming languages that do function composition/application
   in the same direction, already, (haskell, c++, scala, etc.).